embassy-rs/ekv/README.md

 Later:

+- Add a max chunk size, to reduce the RAM requirement in PageReader.
 - Optimize tiny write transactions: append to the last file if possible, instead of starting a new one.
 - Allow writes within a transaction to be unsorted.
 - Allow reads within a write transaction.
 They should see the the not yet committed writes in the current transaction.